NandanPrasad/Telegram-ChatBot-for-Programming-and-Chitchat/README.md

 <h4 align= "center"> I. Data Cleaning </h4>
 One of the difficulties of working with natural data is that it's unstructured.
-If it is used without pre-processing and tokens are extracted simply by splitting using whitespaces, there will be many "weird" tokens like 3.5? and "Flip  etc. To prevent this, we prepare the data first.
+If it is used without pre-processing and tokens are extracted simply by splitting using whitespaces, there will be many weird tokens like 3.5? and "Flip  etc. To prevent this, we prepare the data first.

 1. Make all lowercase.